-The weather was beautiful during most of my stay at the end of December.
-The temperatures were reaching 25 degrees Celsius during the day time.
+The weather was beautiful during most of my stay at the end of December and first decade of January.
+The temperatures were reaching 77°F (25 degrees Celsius) during day time.

 I had to leave my jacket at the hotel most of the days and walk around the city wearing nothing on top of my sweatshirt.
 The sun was very bright so I had to wear sunglasses.